MichalLytek/type-graphql/docs/resolvers.md

   }
 }
 ```
 It's quite good when there are up to 2-3 args but when you have many more, the resolver's method definitions becomes bloated.
-In that case you can use the args class definition:
+In that case you can use the args class definition.
+It looks like the object type class but it has `@ArgsType()` decorator on top.
 ```ts
 @ArgsType()
 class GetRecipesArgs {